-North Northamptonshire Budget 2021/22 and Medium-Term Financial Plans
+North Northamptonshire Budget 2021-22

-The focus for establishing financial budgets and plans for the new council has been for a 'safe and legal' provision of services.
-A key requirement in formulating the 2021/22 budget has been to develop a process for allocating the existing Medium Term Financial Plans to the new organisation.

-The existing sovereign council plans were carefully scrutinised and updated to reflect a North Northamptonshire perspective to identify and budget for changes related to:
+The focus for establishing financial budgets and plans for the new councils has been for a 'safe and legal' provision of services.
+A key requirement in formulating the 2021-22 budgets has been to develop a process for allocating the existing Medium Term Financial Plans to the new organisations.
+The existing sovereign council plans were carefully scrutinised and updated to reflect a North Northamptonshire perspective and a West Northamptonshire perspective to identify and budget for changes related to:

 - COVID-19 pressures

 - Contract and other inflation

-- · Demographic and service demand
+- Demographic and service demand

-- · Full year impacts of previous decisions
+- Full year impacts of previous decisions

 - Technical and legislative changes

-- The implementation of the service Blueprint for North Northamptonshire and the Council's drive for further transformation and improvement.
+- The implementation of the service Blueprint for North Northamptonshire and West Northamptonshire and both Councils drive for further transformation and improvement.

-Key assumptions included in the 2021/22 budget for North Northamptonshire are;
+Key assumptions included in the 2021-22 budget for North Northamptonshire are;

 - safe and legal service provision,

 - a balanced net revenue budget of £293m,

 - Covid-19 pressures of £17m,

 - a contingency of £6m,

-- a 4-year capital investment Programme (including HRA) of £219m (funded by £43m of borrowing),
+- a 4-year capital investment programme (including HRA) of £219m (funded by £43m of borrowing),

-- an Affordable Borrowing Limit of £824m for 2021/22,
+- an Affordable Borrowing Limit of £824m for 2021-22,

-- general fund reserves of £22m (equivalent of 7.5% of net revenue budget) and earmarked reserves of £124m, including £20m of HRA reserves, at 1st April 2021
+- general fund reserves of £22m, and earmarked reserves of £124m, including £20m of HRA reserves, at 1 April 2021